klb417/keahua-arboretum-pixel-pals/README.md

 3. Grassland
 4. Forest
 5. River

-Choose what you want to annex.
+6. Coastline

-> _
+Choose biome to annex. > _
 ```

 When the user makes a choice, a new instance of that type of biome should be added to list on the arboretum object that contains those biomes.